What is a Microear Surgery?

 Routinely done procedures through this technique are Mastiodectomy and Myringoplasty.

 An operation to repair the perforation is called a ‘myringoplasty’.
 The benefits of closing a perforation include prevention of water entering the middle ear, which could cause ear infection.
 Repairing the hole means that you should get fewer ear infections.
 It may result in improved hearing, but repairing the eardrum alone seldom leads to great improvement in hearing.
 If the hole in the eardrum has only just occurred, no treatment may be required.
-You should discuss with your surgeon whether to wait and see, or have surgery now.
+You should discuss with the best ENT Surgeon in Gurgaon whether to wait and see or have surgery now.

 You may change your mind about the operation at any time, and signing a consent form does not mean that you have to have the operation.
 If you would like to have a second opinion about the treatment, you can ask your specialist.
 He or she will not mind arranging this for you.
 You may wish to ask your own GP to arrange a second opinion with another specialist.